ashakhatri007/CeptreDocs/pages/Overview/CeptreWebEditorBased.md

 ## Writing a Hello World Program

 The "hello world" example of Ceptre (i.e. the smallest complete, runnable program with nontrivial behavior) is a program with two predicates and a single rule.
-We simulate a behavior wherein we apply simple rule of replacing `a` with `b` when that rule is applied.
+We simulate a behavior wherein we apply simple rule of replacing `a` with `b`.

 1. Start by creating 2 predicates in the editor, naming them ‘a’ and ‘b’
     - Click the Lock button after naming the predicates.
 This locks the predicates from being edited, preventing any accidental edits which could change later fields in the editor.